melosso/portway/README.md

 ### Protecting Secrets

-To keep your sensitive information (like connection strings in connection strings) safe, Portway gives you simple tools to encrypt and decrypt all your environment settings files with a single command line utility.
+To keep your sensitive information (like passwords in connection strings) safe, Portway gives you simple tools to encrypt and decrypt all your environment settings files with a single command line utility.
 This way, only you can access your secrets even if your machine gets comprimised.

 **How to use:**